pmean/build-website/text/06/PvalueEqualsOne.md

 A good reviewer, however, would have recognized that this problem does not use normal distributions directly, but only as an approximation.
-You can indeed get a p-value of 1.0 from this data if you use the Fisher\'s Exact Test.
-Fisher\'s Exact test looks at all possible two by two tables that have the same marginal totals and computes the probability of the existing table and any table more extreme.
+You can indeed get a p-value of 1.0 from this data if you use the Fisher's Exact Test.
+Fisher's Exact test looks at all possible two by two tables that have the same marginal totals and computes the probability of the existing table and any table more extreme.